Broadsign Integration

 Test scenarios

 1. Happy path -- Configure a valid frame_id and API key, load package, trigger play.
-Expected: ad plays successfully.
+Expected: ad plays successfully, complete tracking pixel fires at end.

 2. No offers -- Use a frame_id that has no active campaigns.
-Expected: title changes to skip:no offers available.
+Expected: WebSocket skip_next sent, logs show "no offers available".

 3. Invalid screen -- Use a non-existent frame_id.
-Expected: 404 handled gracefully, title changes to skip.
+Expected: 404 handled gracefully, skip signal sent.

 4. Invalid API key -- Use pub_invalid.
-Expected: 401 error in logs, title changes to skip.
+Expected: 401 error in logs, skip signal sent.

 Strengths & limitations